Skip to main content

 Drowsiness

 Xyzal and Zyrtec are both generally tolerated very well.
 They can both cause drowsiness.
 However, they cause less drowsiness than older antihistamines like Benadryl (diphenhydramine).
 Since Xyzal and Zyrtec are chemically similar, they have similar side effects, including drowsiness.
 However, drowsiness is reported more often with Zyrtec than with Xyzal.
 So, if drowsiness is a concern, Xyzal may be a better option.
-Also, taking the antihistamine at night can help you avoid drowsiness, and the medication will help relieve symptoms while you sleep, which helps you sleep better and wake up feeling rested.
+Also, taking the antihistamine at night can help you avoid drowsiness, and the medication will help relieve symptoms while you sleep, which helps you wake up feeling rested.

 Dry mouth